 How Do Medical Schools Calculate GPA?

 The GPA that is most important when applying to medical school is your science GPA.
-That is the GPA of all your science-based courses (Biology, Chemistry, Physics) combined.
+Your science GPA is the GPA of all your science-based courses (Biology, Chemistry, Physics) combined.

 Medical schools will consider all three types of GPA when evaluating your application, to determine whether your academic performance is up to their standards and how prepared you will be for medical school.
 However, admissions officers also take into account factors such as upward trends in your GPA and coursework rigor.
 So, if your GPA started low in your freshman year of college, you can still bounce back and bump your GPA back into a competitive range.

-Moreso, some medical schools will consider your graduate GPA.
-So if you enroll in a post-bacc program or decide to get a graduate degree before medical school, this can help you prove that you're able to handle higher-level coursework or that you've worked to improve a lower GPA.
+Some medical schools will consider your graduate GPA.
+So, a post-bacc program or graduate degree before medical school can help you prove that you're able to handle higher-level coursework or that you've worked to improve a lower GPA.

 How My GPA Affected My Medical School Application